-Magnesite-chrome brick is the most widely used refractory brick in copper smelting thermal furnace.
-It is used in top-blown converter, horizontal converter, anode furnace, flash furnace, electric furnace, Kievertett furnace, Ausmelt furnace, reverberatory furnace, and oxygen enrichment.
-Among the common copper smelting thermal furnaces such as bottom blowing furnaces, magnesite chrome bricks are the main configuration.
+Magnesite-chrome brick is the most widely used refractory brick in copper smelting furnace.
+It is used in top-blown converter, horizontal converter, anode furnace, flash furnace, electric arc furnace, Kievertett furnace, Ausmelt furnace, reverberatory furnace, and oxygen enrichment.
+Among the common copper smelting furnaces such as bottom blowing furnaces, magnesite chrome bricks are the main configuration.

-Direct combination of magnesite chrome brick
+Direct bonded magnesite chrome brick

 The